dartmouth-cs52/dartmouth-cs52.github.io/lectures/06_react1/index_slides.md

 * isn't one DOM already enough?!?!
-* DOM is slow
+* DOM is bulky and slow
-* Virtual DOM allows for faster DOM manipulation
+* Virtual DOM allows for faster/batched DOM manipulation
 * Virtual DOM simpler and faster
   * React diffs Virtual DOM and DOM
   * only updates what is changed